slatedocs/slate/source/includes/_webhooks.md

 | totalReceived       | Number    | Number     | Total batch payments has been received by the investors.      |

 ## ACCOUNT_FEE_PROCESSED
-This is fired when account fees have been processed

 ```json
 {
   "clientId": "string",